Tencent/MimicMotion/README.md

 ## News

+* `[2024-07-08]`: 🔥 [A superior model checkpoint](https://huggingface.co/ixaac/MimicMotion/blob/main/MimicMotion_1-1.pth) has been released as version 1.1.
+The maximum number of video frames has now been expanded from 16 to 72, significantly enhancing the video quality!
-* `[2024-07-01]`: Project page, code, technical report and a basic model checkpoint are released.
+* `[2024-07-01]`: Project page, code, technical report and [a basic model checkpoint](https://huggingface.co/ixaac/MimicMotion/blob/main/MimicMotion_1.pth) are released.
 A better checkpoint supporting higher quality video generation will be released very soon.
 Stay tuned!

 ## Quickstart

-For the initial released version of the model checkpoint, it supports generating videos with a maximum of 16 frames at a 576x1024 resolution.
+For the initial released version of the model checkpoint, it supports generating videos with a maximum of 72 frames at a 576x1024 resolution.
 If you encounter insufficient memory issues, you can appropriately reduce the number of frames.

 ### Environment setup